-Pupil progress meetings are held on a termly basis and the progress and attainment of all pupils is monitored.
+Pupil Progress Meetings are held on a termly basis and the progress and attainment of all pupils is monitored by the Senior Leadership Team.
 During Pupil Progress Meetings we consider the following: Do all our children achieve their best?
 Are there differences in the achievement of different groups of children?
 What are their barriers to learning?
 What are we doing for those children who we know are not achieving their best?
 Are our actions effective?